 The last refined SS-API type is READ_DEVICE_ID.
 On Android, the scope of READ_PHONE_STATE permission corresponds to at least 18 Android API calls, which can be used to read the device ID, phone number, SIM serial number and some other information.
 However, on iOS, only device ID is allowed to read since iOS 4.0.
 Other information is forbidden to be accessed by third-party applications due to security reasons.
 Thus, we create the READ_DEVICE_ID type which only includes the SS-APIs on both platforms that access the device ID.
-By obtaining the list of SS-API types both supported on Android and iOS, we are now able to analyze the usage differences of these SS-APIs in cross-platform applications.
+By obtaining the list of SS-API types both supported on Android and iOS, we are now able to analyze the usage differences of these SS-APIs in crossplatform applications.

-V. STATIC ANALYSIS TOOLS
+IV.
+STATIC ANALYSIS TOOLS

 To compare the SS-API usage for third-party applications on Android and iOS, we build static analysis tools for both Android applications (Dalvik bytecode) and iOS applications (Objective-C executables).
-We explain the work flow of the static analysis on both platforms in this section, and more technical details are given in Appendix B.
+We explain the work flow of the static analysis on both platforms in this section.